Medicinal TreesInformation sheets and resources about medicinal trees

 Habitat: The witch hazel is a native of the eastern half of North America.
 It is a hardy tree and does not need frost protection.
 As an understorey tree in damp woods in the wild, it can readily grow in partial shade.
 It prefers a rich moist soil which is on the acidic side.

-History: Witch hazel extracts were first brought to wider attention in the nineteenth century, when settlers identified potential uses from the North American Indians.
+History: Witch hazel extracts were first brought to wider attention in the nineteenth century, when settlers identified potential uses of medicinal trees from the North American Indians.
 It is now widely used in eye drops, skin creams, toners, and cosmetics.
 The Virginian witch hazel is also the basis for grafts of Asian cultivars with larger flowers.

 Planting: Witch hazel can be readily grown on, in a container, using good quality multi-purpose compost.
 Keep moist but ensure that the pot drains freely.
 Water well when in leaf as rain will tend to be shed away from the pot by the leaves.
 For potted plants, a little slow-release fertiliser can be added to the surface of the soil in spring, while plants in the ground do not need additional fertiliser.